wch/retirement-simulation-dashboard/README.md

 This Quarto dashboard uses Shiny for interactivity and is deployed as a static web page to GitHub Pages.

 A static Quarto dashboard can be deployed to a static web host, such as GitHub Pages, because it requires no computation on the server.
-A Quarto dashboard that uses Shiny for interactivity requires Python running on the server, because normally must be deployed on a platform with servers running Python, such as [shinyapps.io](https://www.shinyapps.io/) (Posit's hosted platform) or [RStudio Connect](https://rstudio.com/products/connect/) (Posit's on-premises server platform).
+A Quarto dashboard that uses Shiny for interactivity requires Python running on the server, because normally must be deployed on a platform with servers running Python, such as [shinyapps.io](https://www.shinyapps.io/) (Posit's hosted platform) or [Posit Connect](https://posit.co/products/enterprise/connect/) (Posit's on-premises server platform).

 However, Quarto dashboard with Shiny can also be deployed to a static web host (with some limitations discussed below).
 This is done by using [Shinylive](https://shiny.posit.co/py/docs/shinylive.html), which is a special deployment mode of Shiny where, instead of running Python on a remote server, Python itself runs in the web browser.
 This means that the dashboard can be deployed as a static web page to any static web host, such as GitHub Pages.